Regularized autoregressive modeling and its application to audio signal reconstruction: Introduction

 \subsection{Our contribution}

 Inspired by the success of the heuristic GLP approach that can apply simple constraints in the time domain, and HOSpLP that regularizes the AR coefficients estimation with their sparsity, we propose a~general framework that enables regularizing/constraining the time-domain and AR-domain estimation simultaneously.
-Our formulation stems from a~theoretical foundation and, \edt{compared to the above mentioned ad-hoc solutions,} it offers an optimization framework, allowing the use of standard proximal algorithms.
+Our formulation stems from a~theoretical foundation and, compared to the above mentioned ad-hoc solutions, it offers an optimization framework, allowing the use of standard proximal algorithms. \edt{This way, the framework can be straightforwardly applied to a much wider range of problems than the experimental part actually presents.}

-The rest of the paper is organized as follows: An overview of the AR model and the notation is introduced in Sec.\ \ref{sec:AR}, together with its regularized variant and with model fitting defined as an optimization task.
+The rest of the paper is organized as follows: An overview of the AR model is introduced in Sec.\ \ref{sec:AR}, together with its regularized variant.
 An algorithm to solve the task is developed in Sec.\ \ref{sec:algorithm}.
-Sec.\ \ref{sec:experiments} demonstrates the suitability of the proposed method for the problems of audio declipping \edt{and dequantization}; we compare the performance of the discussed approaches with that of other optimization-based methods.
+Sec.\ \ref{sec:experiments} demonstrates the suitability of the proposed method for the problems of audio declipping and dequantization; the performance of the discussed approaches is compared with that of other optimization-based methods.
 Effects of different parameters of the proposed model and of the algorithm are also presented.
-Finally, Sec.\ \ref{sec:conclusion} concludes the paper.
-Appendix~\ref{sec:acceleration} is devoted to considerations on acceleration of the numerical solver.
-Appendix~\ref{sec:Implement.details} provides implementation details.
+Appendices \ref{sec:acceleration} to \ref{sec:Implement.details} present supplementary material.